CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/what-is-a-variable.md

 ### Variables with a Default Value

 Variables can be initialised with a default value.
-The Default Value can be set to any valid expression or literal, but cannot include any references to variables.
+The Default Value can be set to any valid expression or literal, but cannot include any variables.

-For example, the following expression is valid as it does not reference any variables:
+For example, the following expression is valid as it does not use any variables:

 ```c#
 "Server=myServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;"
 ```

-The following expression is invalid as it references the `($)ServerName` variable:
+The following expression is invalid as it uses the `($)ServerName` variable:

 ```c#
 $@"Server={($)ServerName};Database=myDataBase;User Id=myUsername;Password=myPassword;"